By: Stratton Stave, Evan Rodriguez

 Stratton- Some may not like having Napier this high, but one thing that cannot be disputed is the fact that he was a key player in not one but two national championship runs.
 As a freshman, the point guard was the sixth man of the young 2011 championship team led by Kemba Walker, averaging a very solid 7.8 points, 3.0 assists and 1.6 steals.
 Even after the Huskies were banned from the NCAA tournament in 2013, Napier stuck around while many left, staying for the worthwhile prize of a 2014 national championship victory, averaging 18.6 points and 4.9 assists per game and winning Most Outstanding Player during that run.

 Evan- As one of the greatest shooters the basketball world has ever seen, Allen had a great college career and easily solidified his spot as a top five player.
-If you somehow don’t watch basketball and didn’t know about Allen, a three point percentage of 46.6% in his senior year with the Huskies will certainly help that.
+If you somehow don’t watch basketball and didn’t know about Allen, a three point percentage of 46.6% in his final year with the Huskies will certainly help that.
 His defense was very solid too as the guard averaged close to two steals in his last two seasons in Storrs.
 While Allen wasn’t able to secure a NCAA tournament as the cherry on top of his college career, his statistics still place him as one of the best to wear the UConn blue.

 Evan- Gordon was a monster with the Huskies and most notably during the 2003-04 championship Huskies roster with Emeka Okafor and Co.
 The 6’3’’ guard was not only dependable with the Huskies, but also lights out from the three-point line.
 Gordon was also a multi-time All Big East selection and was never an easy stop during his time with the Huskies.
 It’s important to note that even with our #3 selection Okafor playing alongside Gordon, the guard always led UConn in scoring throughout his college career other than his freshman season, where honorable mention Caron Butler was the top scorer.